2026 - Spring

 This course is designed to introduce fundamental production concepts and techniques through lectures, projects, and lab experiences.
 The acquisition of technical skills will be a priority, as this course is a prerequisite to upper-division production classes.
 Emphasis also will be placed on developing a storyteller's point of view and the ability to create works characterized by simple yet effective visual, aural and narrative structures.
 Students will be required to attend hands-on lab sections and to complete one still photography project, one sound-designed still photo project and one sync sound digital video project.

-Sports Production Courses - Open to All
+Sports Production/Broadcasting Courses - Open to RTF Majors

 UPPER DIVISION - MEDIA STUDIES COURSES